MobileFirstLLC/cws-publish/README.md

 **Q1: Can I use an API key to access chrome web store API?**

-No. When dealing with private user data simple API key will not suffice.
+No. When dealing with private user data simple API key is not enough.

 **Q2: Can I use service account to access chrome web store API?**